arrowban/sveltekit-pocketbase-turborepo-template/README.md

    PUBLIC_POCKETBASE_BASE_URL=https://APP_NAME.fly.dev
    ```

-The pre-configured VM is the cheapest available on Fly.io (`shared-cpu-1x` with 256MB of memory), [scale the backend vertically](https://fly.io/docs/launch/scale-machine) as the app grows.
+The pre-configured VM is the cheapest available on Fly.io (`shared-cpu-1x` with 256MB of memory), [scale the backend vertically](https://fly.io/docs/launch/scale-machine) as your app grows.

 ### Deploy the web app